 Simple Savory Christmas Trees are so easy to make and even better to eat.
 They were a big hit with family and friends.
 I love making these savory and my sweet puff pastry Christmas trees are quick and easy dessert treat also!

 I have made my own Pastry and it turned out really well, very easy and delicious.
 But when you need something quick, store bought works great.

 A couple of weeks ago I made the Sweet Version of these Christmas Trees so on a whim I decided to serve a savory copy cat Appetizer for lunch.
 If for some reason you don’t like puff pastry you can always use regular pie dough.

-More Delicious Recipes made with Puff Pastry!
+More Delicious Puff Pastry Appetizers!

-Easy Nutella Puff Pastry Balls
+- Easy Puff Pastry Pesto Pinwheels

 - Mushroom Puff Pastry Appetizers

 - 1 roll puff pastry

-- 1/4 cup cream cheese mousse**
+- ¼-⅓ cup cream cheese mousse**

-- 12 thin slices salami (or cold cut of choice)
+- 10-12 thin slices salami (or cold cut of choice)

 - 10 green olives

-- 10 cubes of hard cheese
+- 10 large cubes of hard cheese